 Problem 5.
 Write a function with keyword argument filename='titanic.csv'.
-Load the file into a PySpark DataFrame, and use the pyspark.ml package to train a classifier that outperforms the logistic regression each of the three metrics from the example above (accuracy, weightedRecall, weightedPrecision).
+Load the file into a PySpark DataFrame, and use the pyspark.ml package to train a classifier.
+Your goal is to outperform the logistic regression each of the three metrics from the example above (accuracy, weightedRecall, weightedPrecision).